artemave/REST-assured/README.markdown

 Now GET `http://localhost:4578/products` will be returning `this is content`.

-You can also verify what requests happen on a double, or, in other words, spy on a double.
+You can also verify what requests happen on a double, or, if you like, spy on a it.
 Say this is a Given part of a test:

 ```ruby
 @double = RestAssured::Double.create(fullpath: '/products', verb: 'POST')